kyaroch/kyaroch.github.io/_posts/2016-06-19-state-presidential-vote-dispersion.md

 There are at least two problems with this approach.
 First, it doesn't provide complete information about elections with three or more candidates.
-I suspect that the results in 1968, in particular, will appear much more homogenous than they should.
+I suspect that the results in 1968, in particular, will appear much more homogeneous than they should.
 However, I don't know what statistical methods one could use to properly evaluate this.